 \subsection{Our MCECM algorithm}

-Formally, our approach is a Monte Carlo ECM (MCECM) algorithm in which we augment our model with the latent $\bz_{i}$'s and the spike-and-slab indicators $\bdelta^{(\beta)}$ and $\bdelta^{(\omega)}.$ Each iteration of the algorithm involves a Monte Carlo E-step, in which we compute the individual penalties $\lambda^{\star}_{j,k}$ and $\xi^{\star}_{j,k}$ and approximate the log likelihood, and two CM steps, in which sequentially update each of $(\bm{B}, \theta)$ and $(\Omega, \eta)$ while fixing the other.
+Our MCECM algorithm proceeds by augmenting the model with latent $\bz_i$'s and spike-and-slab indicators $\bdelta^{(\beta)}$ and $\bdelta^{(\omega)}$.
+Each iteration involves a Monte Carlo E-step to update the adaptive penalties and approximate the log-likelihood, followed by two CM-steps that sequentially update $(\bm{B}, \theta)$ and $(\Omega, \eta)$.